The Ultimate Guide to Damascus Kitchen Knives

 Remember, these blades are incredibly sharp, so it's imperative that you're extremely careful when using you’re knife so that you can prevent any accidents or injuries.

-The best way to sharpen your knife is to use a whetstone.
+The best way to sharpening process is to use a whetstone.
 Alternatively, you can just follow the instructions that came with your knife when you purchased it.
 But whatever you do, make sure that you're sharpening it properly – using the proper techniques will ensure that you maintain the blade's integrity and structure.

 Genuine and Counterfeit: How to Tell the Difference

-I've already spoken about what to look out for when you're shopping for a Damascus steel knife, but let's get into how to tell the difference between genuine and counterfeit knives.
+I've already spoken about what to look out for when you're shopping for a Damascus knife , but let's get into how to tell the difference between genuine and counterfeit knives.

 There is one main thing that you need to evaluate when considering the quality of a Damascus blade, although there are several different aspects of it to look at – that is, the pattern on the blade.